happytomatoe/fedora-dev-setup/README.md

 # fedora-fresh-start

-Set of scripts and instruction on how to configure fedora development environment after install.
-Configuration is very similar to https://www.youtube.com/watch?v=Wj1y_eAhlvc
+Set of scripts and instruction on how to configure fedora development environment after install

 1) Run install.sh